tjd1234/cmpt135spring2024/obsidian/135website2024/basic sorting.md

         |
 ```

 The two parts are sorted, but the entire vector is not sorted.
-So the next step is to [[Merging|merge]] the parts into a single sorted vector.
+So now we [[Merging|merge]] the parts into a single sorted vector.

 [[Merging|merging]] is the process of combining two sorted vectors into one sorted vector.
-It can be done more efficiently then sorting.
+Importantly, it can be done more efficiently then sorting.
 The basic technique is as follows.
 Create two pointers, `a` and `b`, initialized to point to the beginning of each half like this:

 ```
         |